 - “Ayyeneh” (Mirror): It is a common “non-Seen” item in Haft-Seens and it is a symbol for Lighting.

 - Goldfish, it is the symbol for also known as Fishes, which was relevant in the traditional Persian calendar.
 Iranians put goldfishes in Haft-Seen to indicate that the new year starts from this month.
 Nowadays it is also a symbol for Victory, Exhilaration, Blessing, etc.

 - Quran, Shahnameh or Poet Book, as Holy-books or respectful literature in Persian culture.

 - Decorated Eggs

-In Zoroastrian culture (Ancient Persian people religion) Shamdan (or Fire box) is a symbol of permanent Perspicuity and Warmth in household and usually they light candles, equal to the number of family children.
+In the Zoroastrian culture (Ancient Persian people religion) Shamdan (or Fire box) is a symbol of permanent Perspicuity and Warmth in the household and usually, they light candles, equal to the number of family children.